 Increasing the focus on land management.

 Putting an end to piecemeal management.

 Paving the way for sustainable value creation.

-The project proposes establishing nine national wild reindeer areas.
-To underline Norway’s international responsibility, the project proposes establishing two European wild reindeer regions.
+The project proposed establishing ten national wild reindeer areas.
+To underline Norway’s international responsibility, the project also proposed establishing two European wild reindeer regions.
 These national areas and European regions are now established, and are explained in the map above.